|Language of Instruction:||English|

 SUMMER LAW PROGRAM IN TURKEY

 The summer in Turkey will be an unforgettable experience.
 Istanbul's location is prime, the education first-rate, extracurricular activities abound, and opportunities for internships or travel after the program await.
-The program includes housing, materials, weekend excursions to Ankara, Cappadocia, Ephesus and Kusadasi, and six-academic credits!
+The program includes housing, materials, weekend excursions to Ankara, Cappadocia, Ephesus and Kusadasi (including air and bus transportation), and six-academic credits!
 The experience will change your views on the world and in the areas of comparative and international law.

 Courses & Credits